dXRtinXb/README/README.md

 # My GitHub Profile 🎉

 ## About Me 👤
-I am a passionate developer with experience in Python, SQL, and a bit of HTML and CSS.
+I am a passionate explorer(for now) with experience in Python, SQL, and a bit of HTML and CSS.
 Currently, I am expanding my skills by learning Django and AI mathematics.
 Additionally, I have basic skills in graphic design and video editing.

 ## Skills 🛠️
 - **Programming Languages:**